Moesif/moesif-servlet/README.md

 ```

 ### 7. `public EventModel maskContent(EventModel eventModel)`
-If you want to remove any sensitive data in the HTTP headers or body before sending to Moesif, you can do so with `maskContent`
+If you want to remove any sensitive data in the HTTP headers or body before sending to Moesif, use `maskContent`.

-## Building moesif-servlet locally
+## Building `moesif-servlet` Locally
-If you are contributing to moesif-servlet, you can build it locally and install in local Maven Repo:
+If you are contributing to `moesif-servlet`, you can build it locally and install in local Maven Repo:

 ```sh
 cd moesif-servlet
 mvn clean install
 ```
+## Examples
+The following examples demonstrate how to add and update customer information.

-**The below methods to update user and company are accessible via the Moesif Java API lib which Moesif Play Filter already imports as a dependency.**
+The methods these examples use are accessible through the Moesif Java API library that this SDK already imports as a dependency.

-## Update a Single User
+### Update a Single User

-Create or update a user profile in Moesif.
+To create or update a [user](https://www.moesif.com/docs/getting-started/users/) profile in Moesif, use the `updateUser()` function.
-The metadata field can be any customer demographic or other info you want to store.
-Only the `userId` field is required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Java API Reference](https://www.moesif.com/docs/api?java#update-a-user).

 ```java
 MoesifFilter filter = new MoesifFilter("Your Moesif Application Id", new MoesifConfiguration());